 A new Year brings new hope.
 As entrepreneurs we must have a hope for a better year backed up by targets and a solid plan.
-So I offer you a curated mash of good predictions for 2013 and setting golas and resolutions for the New...
+So I offer you a curated mash of good predictions and setting goals and resolutions for the New Year.
+Jim...

 Read more →

 If you read House Blogger at all then you know that I Coach a Youth Football team for the past 7 years.
 Besides absolutely loving the game, my real passion is in teaching the kids the analogous life lessons that practice and that games present...